hlokavarapu/profiling-demos/README.md

 1. valgrind with tool kcachegrind
    - release mode but with ``-g``
    - can run in parallel (but doesn't help with timing)
-   - line by line performance counters!
+   - line by line performance counters, individual instructions!
-   - very slow, no measurement error!
+   - very slow, but no measurement error
-   - run with ``mpirun -n 2 valgrind --tools=cachegrind ./step-40``
+   - run with ``mpirun -n 2 valgrind --tools=callgrind ./step-40``
-   - visualize:
+   - visualize: ``kcachegrind callgrind.out.<id>``

 2. gprof profiling
    - see https://web.eecs.umich.edu/~sugih/pointers/gprof_quick.html